jupyterhub/binderhub/doc/zero-to-binderhub/setup-binderhub.rst

 Use Docker-inside-Docker (DinD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, BinderHub will build pods with the host Docker installation.
+By default, BinderHub will build images with the host Docker installation.
 This often means you are stuck with whatever version of Docker provided by your
 cloud provider.
 BinderHub supports an alternative that uses `Docker-in-Docker
 (DinD) <https://hub.docker.com/_/docker>`_.
 To turn `dind` on, you'll need to set